MarkusBordihn/BOs-Dynamic-Progression-and-Difficulty/README.md

 ![Example Player Stats](examples/example_level_up.png)

-## Weapon Classes
+## ⚔️ Weapon Classes

 ![Example Weapon Class](examples/weapon_class_adjustments.png)

 Each weapon will be categorize in on of the following classes, you can customize them over the config file in the case items are missing from other mods.
 Depending on your weapon class the your weapon class level you will get additional bonus stats for the weapon class like additional **Attack Damage** and/or **Durability**.

-- Axe Class
+- 🪓 Axe Class
-- Bow Class
+- 🏹 Bow Class
-- Claw Class
+- ╽╽╽ Claw Class
+- ⚔ Claymore Class
-- Crossbow Class
+- 🏹 Crossbow Class
-- Dagger Class
+- 🗡 Dagger Class
-- Fist Class
+- ╽ Fist Class
-- Great Sword Class
+- ⚔ Great Sword Class
-- Gun Class
+- ▝▜ Gun Class
-- Hammer Class
+- ╤ Hammer Class
-- Hand to Hand Class
+- ╽ Hand to Hand Class
-- Hoe Class
+- ↿ Hoe Class
-- Katana Class
+- ⚔ Katana Class
-- Keyblade Class
+- ⚷ Keyblade Class
-- Mace Class
+- ╿ Mace Class
-- Paxel Class
+- ⚒ Paxel Class
-- Pickaxe Class
+- ⛏ Pickaxe Class
-- Polearm Class
+- 🔱 Polearm Class
-- Scythe Class
+- ⚳ Scythe Class
-- Shield Class
+- 🛡 Shield Class
-- Shovel Class
+- ⚒ Shovel Class
-- Spear Class
+- ╲ Spear Class
-- Staff Class
+- ╲ Staff Class
-- Sword Class
+- ⚔ Sword Class
-- Tachi Class
+- ⚔ Tachi Class
-- Wand Class
+- ⚚ Wand Class

 ![Example Weapon Class Gun](examples/weapon_class_adjustments_gun.png)

-## Supported Mods
+## ✔️ Supported Mods

 Most of the mods and weapon items should be supported out of the box.
 I tested the mod with the following mods: